-Transferability of CAPCO tax credits - The Tax Law has been amended to allow an insurance company that is a certified investor to transfer or sell their unused CAPCO tax credits, in whole or in part, to any affiliate within an affiliated group of taxpayers who are subject to tax under Article 33.
+Transferability of certified capital company (CAPCO) tax credits - The Tax Law has been amended to allow an insurance company that is a certified investor to transfer or sell their unused CAPCO tax credits, in whole or in part, to any affiliate within an affiliated group of taxpayers who are subject to tax under Article 33.
 The insurance corporation making the transfer or sale of the credit must notify the Tax Department and the Insurance Department within 45 days of the transfer or sale of the credit.
-This amendment takes effect immediately and applies to all credits transferred on or after August 1, 2003.
-For more information, see TSB-M-05(3)C and Form CT-33.1, Claim for CAPCO Credit.
+This amendment applies to all credits transferred on or after August 1, 2003.
+For more information, see TSB-M-05(3)C, Summary of Corporation Tax Legislative Changes Enacted in 2005, TSB-M-06(2)C, Transfer of certified capital company (CAPCO) credits for Article 33 (Insurance Corporations), and Form CT-33.1, Claim for CAPCO credit.